 1999).
 High levels of Hcy are reported to play a role in the pathogenesis of atherosclerosis (Muniz et al., 2006), and of hepatic steatosis in hepatitis C infected subjects (Siqueira et al., 2011).
 Many organisms host Hcy- related bioprocesses, e.g. Mus musculus, Homo sapiens, Gallus gallus, Schizosaccharomyces pombe, and Oryza sativa.

-3 Ontology grouding process
+3 Ontology grounding process

 The grounding process requires in-depth biology knowledge, insight into the way biological databases are populated, as well as ontology engineering skills, based on the understanding of upper level ontology principles and description logics.

-Aware that a straightforward, automatized “ontologization" of a data- base schema is not possible, the ontology engineer has to critically assess the pros and cons of competing modelling strategies.
-This must be perfor- med in a way that correctly accounts for the underlying biological reality on the one hand, and that provides enough expressiveness to address the use cases (formulated as competency questions), on the other hand.
+Aware that a straightforward, automatized “ontologization" of a data- base schema is not sufficient, the ontology engineer has to critically assess the pros and cons of competing modelling strategies, in a way that correctly accounts for the underlying biological reality on the one hand, and that provides enough expressiveness to address the competency questions on the other hand (Fig. 1).

-The workflow is depicted in figure 1.
+.

-• One or more ontologies are selected according to the content from database that denotes ontology classes;
+One or more ontologies are selected according to the content from database

-• Ontology annotations or simbolic entries that denote ontology clas- ses are identified in database records.
-These are going to be the introductory links from database to ontology interpretation;
+Ontology annotations in databases as well as database structure and content are identified in database records and linked to the ontology entities they denote (classes or individuals);

 • Top-level classes and relations of the domain ontologies are aligned with the upper level ontology.
-Mappings are generated from database to the ontology aligned structure.

-• Database objects are subjected to ontology-inspired scrutiny: while generally categorized as information entities, data objects have to be connected to their referents in the domain, for which it is decided whether they are individuals or classes.
+•

 • Consistency of the alignments and maps are assured by a DL reasoner.